weiwenhao/website/docs/prologue/contribution-guide.md

 cmake --build build-runtime --target runtime
 ```

-Compiling Nature:
+Compile nature

 :::info
-The `linux-amd64-toolchain.cmake` file uses musl-gcc for static compilation.
-Static compilation is recommended.
-If you want to compile for darwin/amd64, you can switch to the `darwin-amd64-toolchain.cmake` toolchain file.
+linux-amd64-toolchain.cmake uses musl-gcc for static compilation, and static compilation is recommended.
+If you want to compile for darwin/amd64, switch the toolchain to darwin-amd64-toolchain.cmake
 :::info

 ```shell